Los Angeles Air Force Base: Role and operations

-61st Air Base Group
+Space Base Delta 3

-The 61st Air Base Group provides medical, civil engineering, communications, chaplain, security, logistics, personnel, readiness, and quality-of-life services to the Space and Missile Systems Center and other Department of Defense units in the Los Angeles basin.
+The Space Base Delta 3 provides medical, civil engineering, communications, chaplain, security, logistics, personnel, readiness, and quality-of-life services to the Space and Missile Systems Center and other Department of Defense units in the Los Angeles basin.
 It consists of five squadrons and six staff agencies, totaling more than 790 personnel with $608 million in plant assets and an annual budget of $60 million.

-Space and Missile Systems Center (SMC)
+Space Systems Command (SSC)

-The Space and Missile Systems Center (SMC) is a center that works in the areas involving military action in space and military space acquisition by the Department of Defense.
-In Summer 2021, the center was re-designated as Space Systems Command, one of the three major commands under the United States Space Force.
+The Space Systems Command (SSC) is a USSF field command that works in the areas involving military space acquisition and specific space-based operations by the Department of Defense.
+In summer 2021, the center was re-designated as Space Systems Command, one of the three major commands under the United States Space Force.
 It oversees the development, acquisition, launching, and sustaining of military space systems.

 Global Positioning Systems Directorate

-Formerly the Global Positioning Systems Wing, the Global Positioning Systems Directorate is a joint-service, multinational, civil/military systems directorate with more than 700 DoD/contractor personnel responsible for the development, launch and sustainment of the Global Positioning System.
+The Global Positioning Systems Directorate, formerly the Global Positioning Systems Wing, is a joint-service, multinational, civil/military systems directorate with more than 700 DoD/contractor personnel responsible for the development, launch and sustainment of the Global Positioning System.
 The directorate is responsible for the development and procurement of over 250,000 receiver systems and the United States' nuclear detonation detection system.
 Annual funding is $1 billion and the total program value is $32 billion.